 Contributions come from professionals and practitioners in the field of accountability and participation.
 In the past, this has included ombudsman, municipal staff, practitioners and experts from well-known international organisations.

 The course fee is € 3.150,-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Roundtrip travel to The Hague and accommodation are not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.

 For questions or more information about this course, please direct your inquiry to email@example.com or call +31(70) 37 38 695.

 The 2020 Citizen Participation and Inclusive Governance course will take place in The Hague from 6 to 17 April 2020.
+The application deadline is 1 March 2020.
 Incomplete applications will be neither accepted nor considered in the selection process.

 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.

 The Netherlands Organisation for International Cooperation in Higher Education (Nuffic) offers scholarships for training courses in the Netherlands.
 These scholarships seek to develop and strengthen the skills, instincts, and abilities of professionals to enable their organisations and communities to succeed in an ever-changing world.
 To learn if this course is open for Nuffic applications, please visit our Nuffic Scholarships page.

 After submitting your completed application, you will receive a confirmation of your course registration and an invoice.
 The payment deadline is 4-weeks before the start of the training course.